What is a Nonfiction Book Editor and What Do They Do?

 How hiring the right Editor can help make your manuscript shine

-Editors play a pivotal role in the success of the manuscript.
+They play a pivotal role in the success of the manuscript.
 As authors, we can never be too careful when trusting our writing to someone else.

-The editor’s responsibility is to ensure that your book fulfills its potential and is marketable.
+Their responsibility is to ensure that your book fulfills its potential and is marketable.

 They also help you refine and strengthen your ideas and help you find how you can create a better story for your readers.